PeteHaitch/methtuple/README.md

 `comethylation` is a methylation caller for methylation events that co-occur on the same DNA fragment from high-throughput bisulfite sequencing data, such as `methylC-seq`.
 A typical read from such an experiment reports a binary methylated or unmethylated measurement at multiple loci, where each read originates from a single cell. `comethylation` allows us to investigate the co-occurence of methylation marks at the level of a single cell.

-## Method
-`comethylation` extracts _m-tuples_ of methylation loci that co-occur on the same read.
-The simplest _m-tuple_ is the 1-tuple (m = 1), which corresponds to counting the number of reads that are methylated (_M_) and unmethylated (_U_) for each cytosine in the genome; 1-tuples are the type of methylation calling performed by most methylation calling software such as Bismark's `bismark_methylation_extractor`.

-A 2-tuple (m = 2) is a pair of methylation loci; `comethylation` tabulates the number of reads that methylated at each locus in the pair (_MM_), both unmethylated (_UU_) or methylated at one locus but not the other (_MU_ or _UM_).
-This idea extends to 3-tuples, 4-tuples, etc.

-For a chosen value of _m_, all _m-tuples_ are extracted and tabulated across the genome.
-The key point is that _m-tuples_ are only constructed if all _m_ loci are within a single read, so we can investigate the co-occurence of methylation events at the level of a single cell.

 # Installation and dependencies
 Simply running